ludyna/lu_brain/README.md

 #### Transparency and Control

 When working with "classic" ANN, information is in weights, but it is hard to understand where.
 Lu_Brain gives you a complete understanding of where information is.
 You can ask Lu_Brain to forget specific patterns or replace them with new ones dynamically.
 You can see a complete path that led to a specific decision.
 It means that you have complete data transparency and control over how AI works.
+No more unexplainable magic (output).

 #### Speed